ugotsuyokunaru/DLCV_final_project-Person_reID/README.md

 # Usage of codes to reproduce our results
 ### 0. Clone the project repository
-Clone this repository to your local machine by using the following command.
+Clone this repository to your local machine by the following command.

     git clone https://github.com/ugotsuyokunaru/DLCV-final_project.git